 Poor Digestive Health

 The vagina is an echo of your digestive health, and the digestive system is a mirror image of the health of the entire body.
-If your digestive system is compromised, if it is constantly inflamed, susceptible to SIBO, permeability and fostering a lot of bad bacteria, it is very likely that your vaginal health will not be very good, and it can lead to a vaginal yeast infection.
+If your digestive system is compromised, if it is constantly inflamed, susceptible to SIBO, permeability and fostering a lot of bad bacteria, likely, your vaginal health will not be very good, and it can lead to a vaginal yeast infection.
 Consuming a high amount of processed foods, sugar, alcohol, coffee and black tea and not consuming enough prebiotic foods and fermented foods will leave the digestive system devoid of healthy bacteria and will instead have it foster a lot of bad bacteria, yeast and parasites.

 Diet, stress levels, physical exercise, how you were born and brought up all play a role in your digestive health, however, it can be adjusted through proper supplementation, balancing stress levels, elimination of allergens and foods that you are intolerant to, as well as environmental conditions, can be changed and addressed.

 One of the most problematic things that we place into our diet and digestive system that feeds candida uncontrollably is sugar.
 It is incredibly hard to ditch, as you constantly get cravings for sweets, chocolate, ice cream etc, but the elimination of all forms of sugar from the diet makes the biggest difference in the battle against candida and it will make its elimination so much easier, because without sugar it has very little to eat.